 Sound Rivers’ Neuse and Pamlico-Tar Riverkeepers work with interns and volunteers to monitor water quality sites in the Neuse and Tar-Pamlico watersheds.
 Our sites are sampled weekly from June 1st through August 31st.
-Sites are monitored for fecal coliform and E. coli in freshwater and enterococci in salt water.
+Sites are monitored for E. coli in freshwater and enterococci in salt water.

 Text SWIM to 33222 to join our text alert list.

 Want to help monitor sites in the Tar-Pamlico or Neuse River watersheds?
 We’d love to have your help in checking if our water is safe and clean!Volunteer